-Each of Arizona's 22 Native American Reservations operates under its own unique governmental structure and establishes its own rules for visitors.
+Each of the 22 American Indian Tribes in Arizona operates under its own unique governmental structure and establishes its own rules for visitors.

 Visitors should not assume that what applies in one Tribal community is the general rule for all Tribal communities.
 Please observe all Tribal laws and regulations.
 For specific information, we recommend that you contact the individual tribe(s) prior to your visit.

 Guidelines, dos and don'ts when visiting Tribal lands

 Taking photos, video and audio recordings, as well as sketching, is a particularly sensitive issue.
 Permits may be required, and fees and restrictions vary, particularly for professionals.
 Therefore, it is important to contact each individual Tribe regarding its policies.
 Do not attempt to engage in any of the above-mentioned activities without prior authorization.
 Failure to comply with Tribal regulations could result in fines, confiscation of equipment and/or expulsion from Tribal Lands.

 Dances are sacred ceremonies.
 Observe them as you would any other religious function by dressing and acting appropriately.
 Be mindful of where you sit, stand and walk.
 For example, at certain Hopi dances, men and women sit apart; during pow wows, it may not be appropriate to stand beside a drum; and it is inappropriate to walk across the pow wow arena during a dance.
 Never pick up any object that is dropped during a ceremony.
 Please refrain from talking to the ceremonial dancers.
 Applause after ceremonial dances is considered inappropriate.

 Some of the Tribal buildings and structures may be several hundred years old and damage easily; do not climb on walls or other structures.
 Do not disturb or remove animals, plants, rocks or artifacts including pot shards, as Tribal and federal laws prohibit the removal of such items.